tramtram1130/rancidTomatillos/README.md

 </p>
 <br />
-This solo project was assigned at the end of the second module of Turing's Front-End Engineering program, about 11-12 weeks into its students learning how to code.
-The details of this project are outlined in <a href="https://frontend.turing.edu/projects/overlook.html">this</a> project spec.
+This is a partnered project assigned at the beginning of the third module of Turing's Front-End Engineering program after being introduced to React, React Router and Cypress.
+The details of this project are outlined in [here](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)

 ### Built With

 ![React][React-shield]
 ![React Router][ReactRouter-shield]
+![Cypress][Cypress-shield]
 ![CSS][CSS-shield]
 ![HTML5][HTML-shield]
 ![JavaScript][JavaScript-shield]